-See "Rendering Intent (RI)", page 55.
+See "Rendering Intent", page 28.

-See "BPC" (black point compensation) option, page 56
+See "BPC" option, page 30

 The Keep Black setting must be set up only for text and graphic objects because of the special color management process that is used with Primefire inkjet presses.
 The settings are equivalent to the settings for toner-based digital presses: